-Many people hope that coronavirus immunity can bring them back to "normal life" and that those who recovered from coronavirus do not need to be concerned about being infected or infecting others.
+Many people hope that COVID-19 immunity can bring them back to "normal life" and that those who recovered from COVID-19 do not need to be concerned about being infected or infecting others.

-Unfortunately, there are too many unknowns about immunity to novel coronavirus to be sure.
+Unfortunately, there are too many unknowns about COVID-19 immunity to be sure.

-Learn what we currently know about coronavirus immunity, why we haven't relied on coronavirus herd immunity to end the pandemic and what antibody testing can tell you.
+Learn what we currently know about developing immunity to COVID-19 after an infection, what herd immunity is and what antibody testing can tell you.

 Can You Get Coronavirus Twice?

 There is currently no conclusive evidence that points to how long coronavirus immunity lasts.
-According to the Centers for Disease Control and Prevention (CDC), there here have been a few recorded cases of coronavirus reinfection, but they remain rare.
+According to the Centers for Disease Control and Prevention (CDC), there have been recorded cases of coronavirus reinfection.

-Scientists are still studying the duration of coronavirus immunity and how likely a person is to get COVID-19 twice.
-Because of these unknowns, the CDC recommends always adhering to coronavirus prevention measures, even if you've been infected before.
+Scientists continue to study the duration of coronavirus immunity and how likely a person is to get COVID-19 twice.
+Because of these unknowns, the CDC recommends always adhering to coronavirus prevention measures, including vaccination and masking, even if you've been infected before.

 How Viruses Work